Mantequilla-Soft/info-aliento-blog/README.md

 - 🌙 Dark mode

 ## 🚀 How to Use

+### Viewing Block Production Schedule
+1. Visit the "Schedule" page from the main navigation
+2. See the currently producing witness with live "LIVE" indicator
+3. View the next 20 witnesses in rotation order
+4. Scroll down to see all backup witnesses (rank 21+)
+5. Hover over any witness to see time until their next block

 ### Viewing Witnesses
 1. Visit the home page to see the top witnesses